 More Better Science

 DirectFlash isn’t the only foundational technology that underpins our products.
 If you want to store quadrillions of bits or petabytes of data, the next obvious question is: How do you find anything in that giant ocean of bits?
-For the answer to that, and much more, stay tuned for our next article.
+For the answer to that, read Better Science, Part 2: Maps, Metadata, and the Pyramid.